langchain-ai/langgraphjs/README.md

 4. <details>
     <summary>Define entry point and graph edges.</summary>

-      First, we need to set the entry point for graph execution - `agent` node.
+      First, we need to set the entry point for graph execution - the `agent` node.

       Then we define one normal and one conditional edge.
 A conditional edge means that the destination depends on the contents of the graph's state (`AgentState`).
 In our case, the destination is not known until the agent (LLM) decides.